depsysinc/dsados/README.md

   * Changes will not be reflected on the official [depsys.io](https://depsys.io) until you pull to the main repository
   * Ctrl-C in the terminal will kill the site

+## Committing changes
+* All main line commits start with a git issue, so create one
+* On the issue page, click `Create a branch` in the *Development* section of the right panel.
+* In the source control panel, choose ... -> fetch
+* Click the branch dropdown and select the appropriate remote branch
+* dev->build->test->commit
+* In the source control panel, choose `Synchronize Changes`
+*

 ## Adding new file extensions
 * jest.config.js